phanx-wow/PetBattleAutoForfeit/trunk/README.txt

 BetterBattlePetTooltip is compatible with all game localizations.

-The options are translated into English, Spanish, and French.
+The options are translated into English, Deutsch, Spanish, and French.

 If you have translations for another language, post a comment on the WoWInterface download page.